Sales and Marketing

 Aligning Sales and Marketing

-For decades, Sales and Marketing have operated as separate silos, often leading to friction, wasted resources, and stalled revenue growth.
-Marketing generates leads that sales deems unqualified; sales doesn't follow up on marketing's efforts, and the customer journey becomes a disjointed experience.
+For decades, Sales and Marketing have worked in separate silos, often causing friction, wasted resources, and slow revenue growth.
+Marketing brings in leads that sales calls unqualified.
+Sales then fails to follow up on marketing’s work.
+The customer journey becomes disjointed.
 However, in today's competitive Toronto market, this divide is a luxury no business can afford.
-True growth comes from a seamless, integrated revenue engine where marketing and sales are perfectly aligned around a common goal: acquiring and retaining customers.
+True growth comes from a seamless, integrated revenue engine.
+Marketing and sales align around one goal: winning and keeping customers.
 This guide provides a strategic framework for Toronto businesses to bridge this gap and accelerate revenue.

 Why Alignment is Non-Negotiable for Toronto Businesses

-When sales and marketing teams are misaligned, the consequences are severe: wasted ad spend, low conversion rates, elongated sales cycles, and a poor brand reputation.
+When sales and marketing teams do not align, the impact is serious.
+It can waste ad spend and lower conversion rates.
+It can also lengthen sales cycles and hurt your brand reputation.
 Conversely, companies with strong sales and marketing alignment achieve 27% faster profit growth and 36% higher customer retention.

 The Pillars of Sales and Marketing Alignment